scriptrdotio/creatr-sample-app/smartkitchen/app/Readme.md

          "timestamp": "2019-02-12T18:07:05.605854Z"
       }
    ```
-The app/config/<device-type>/dataTransformation scripts contain a visual mapper which maps the payload properties to output the expected data model format expected by the application.
+The creatr/dataTransformation/<device-name>_mapper scripts contain a visual mapper script or scriptr script which maps the payload properties to output the expected data model format expected by the application.

+Each device has the mapper script it needs in its device definition.

 # How to view the application
 The installation API "app/install/auto.install.scriptr" needs to be executed once.

-Preliminary to that you need to activate your bridge free trial and your message queuing free trial options

-If you registered with scriptr.io using a promocode, this script should have already been executed with the device type defined in the promocode.
+If you have installed this application through the quick start guide, this script should have already been executed with the device type defined in the promocode.

 The Installation API "app/install/auto.install.scriptr" to install the app dependencies:
 - The channels needed by the application.
 - A default subdomain for the account, if not available.
 - Default credentials (demo/demo) to use for login.
-- External End points and bridges when needed.
+- Group your device need to belong to

-To visualize your device data in real-time, open the script "<app-theme>/view/html/login.html" and click View, then login with the demo/demo credentials.
+To visualize your device data in real-time, open the script "<app-theme>/login/view/login.html" and click View, then login with the demo/demo credentials.
 You will land on a map with a cluster view of the device whenever it starts pushing data.
 <app-theme> can be one of:
 - smartkitchen
 - livestockfitbit
 - smartcontainer
-- assettracking
+- smartfarming

 Zooming into the map and clicking on a marker will display an info window with the latest data the device has published.
 You can click on edit dashboard to view a detailed dashboard of a specific device.